inuritdino/MultiScaleEntropy/README.md

 ### Python wrapper

-In python, assuming the current directory with the repository files and `libsampen.so` is **MultiScaleEntropy**:
+In python, assuming the current directory contains a directory (say, named **MultiScaleEntropy**) with the repository files and `libsampen.so`,

 ```python
 import MultiScaleEntropy
 ```

-Now `MultiScaleEntropy` module contains the two most important functions:
+will load the `MultiScaleEntropy` module, which has the two most important functions:
 * `sampen`: calculates SampEn estimate of a series
 * `mse`: performs MSE analysis with SampEn as an entropy measure